 If you have a chance to go to Ho Chi Minh City (Saigon), you certainly can’t take your eyes off the elegant architecture of the Saigon Opera House.
-Located at the beginning of the famous Le Loi Avenue, the building still retails many lively pieces of evidence for the influence of French architecture in Vietnam.
+Located at 7 Cong Truong Lam Son Street, Ben Nghe Ward, District 1, Ho Chi Minh City, the building still retails many lively pieces of evidence for the influence of French architecture in Vietnam.
 Its stunning design was certificated as a National in 2012, it has become one of the must-see and most photographed landmarks in Saigon.
 Today, the theater is a venue for many cultural entertainment activities and high profile events of Ho Chi Minh City.

 Design and Construction